Purpose of the Nominating Committee

 - The Nominating Committee chair will be appointed by the Board.

 - Membership will comprise between 5 and 9 individuals proposed by the Committee Chair and approved by the Board.
-The majority must be Board members and the remainder will be representatives of Members that do not have a director-representative serving on the Board.
+The majority must be Board members and the remainder will be representatives of (i) Members that do not have a director-representative serving on the Board and (ii) the researcher community.
 The Committee will attempt to reflect the diversity of the Members in terms of types of members and international membership.
 Committee members will assist in the recruitment of members, and are expected to participate in Committee meetings.

 - Staff.
 The Executive Director shall serve as supporting staff to the Committee, and shall participate in Committee meetings or deliberations when requested.
 Committee activities shall otherwise be independent from ORCID management.